 Deep cleaning is a very good way to create a great impression with buyers.
 Looking at it from an ROI perspective, it can really make a difference.
 If you are doing it yourself or paying someone a few hundred dollars to do it, it’s worth it!
 I have referral partners if you’re not sure who would do a great job!

 De-clutter and de-personalize

 It’s less likely potential buyers can imagine themselves living there with all of your family photos hanging on the walls.
 Remove family photos, memorabilia collections, and personal keepsakes and put them in storage.
 De-clutter the entire property and show the buyers the optimal space.

-Make sure that the agent you are working with is able to provide you with a staging consultation that will help you decide on colours for your paint. light fixtures etc. – Shameless plug alert – I offer a staging consult which gives you a room by room report that you can follow for FREE.
+Make sure that the agent you are working with is able to provide you with a staging consultation that will help you decide on colours for your paint. light fixtures etc. – Shameless plug alert – I offer a staging consult which gives you a room-by-room report that you can follow for FREE.
 I strongly believe in presenting your property in the best possible light.

-Doing major renovations prior to listing your property has the biggest potential on ROI, with that comes to the biggest risk as well.
+Doing major renovations prior to listing your property has the biggest potential on ROI, and with that comes the biggest risk as well.
 The major risk factors are doing the wrong Renos (I can help with that, see below) and the timing of your sale.
 For example, right now in February 2022, it’s an insane seller’s market, and if you are doing major Renos you’re most likely not selling until April at best.
 If the market continues at this pace you’ll make a very healthy profit, however, if it cools off you may lose money.